Policies & Terms

 - iCook™ Cutlery (lifetime warranty)

 Product warranties do not cover damage to a product resulting from accident or misuse, and they provide specific legal rights.
-Other rights that vary from state to state may be available.
+Other rights that vary from province to province may be available.
 Please completely read the warranty for more information.

 For further assistance, please contact Customer Service.

-If you do not choose to use any of these browsers, you may experience difficulty viewing some areas of our website.
+Amway.ca has been optimized for the browser types listed below.
+If you do not choose to use any of these browsers, you may experience difficulty when viewing some areas of our website.